eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 2.5 Pseudonyms

-A User can be idenfied by a pseudonym to a Relying Party.
+A User can send a pseudonym to a Relying Party, in conjunction with a PID or attestation, or standalone.
 Wallet Units support the generation of pseudonyms for Users in compliance with the W3C WebAuthn API specification, [W3C WebAuthn].